DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ###A

 #####Acronym
 An acronym is a shortened version of a phrase, often based on the first letter of each word.
 For example, WYSIWYG is the acronym for 'What You See Is What You Get'.
+Some acronyms use more than one letter from each word (or omit some words), for example EPUB is an acronym for Electronic PUBlication.

 #####Amazon
 A well-known online retailer of various goods, including print books and ebooks.
-Amazon also produces the Kindle and Kindle Fire e-reader devices.
+Amazon also produces the Kindle e-reader devices.

 #####Anchor
-An anchor is a specific location within a HTML web page that can be jumped to, for example by clicking on a hyperlink.
+An anchor is a specific location within a HTML web page or other hypertext document that can be jumped to, for example by clicking on a hyperlink.

 #####Android
 Google's operating system for mobile phones and tablets, based on the Linux kernel and the Java programming language.
 Android is currently the most widely used operating system for mobile devices (including smartphones and tablets).